Frequently Asked Questions (FAQs) – Public

 Does the State pay my medical bills if I am injured?

+No. The State will reimburse you for reasonable and necessary medical expenses incurred provided the State is negligent.
 It is your responsibility to pay the medical bills until the claim is resolved.
 The State will not be responsible for late fees or interest.

 If I rent a vehicle while my vehicle is being repaired, will the State reimburse me?

 Yes, if the State accepts liability for the accident and the reimbursement is for a comparable vehicle.
 Reimbursement includes the costs of rental, State tax, Concession Recovery Fee tax, Hawaii State Surcharge fee, and Vehicle license Fee.
-We will NOT consider additional charges such as: collision deductible waiver, personal accident insurance, or fuel charges.
+We will NOT consider additional charges such as: collision deductible waiver, personal accident insurance or fuel charges.

 What action can I take if I disagree with the State’s decision on my claim?